xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    This command adds the `@xmtp/xmtp-js` dependency to your `package.json`.

-2. Before we connect XMTP with our button, lets first create some conditons that only when our wallet is connected, we will show the connect to XMTP button.
+2. Before we connect XMTP with our button, let's first create some conditions that ensure that the app shows the  **Connect to XMTP** button only if a wallet is connected.
    ```tsx title="App.tsx" showLineNumbers
    import React from 'react';
    import './App.css';